NVIDIA/TensorRT-LLM/docs/source/checkpoint.md

-# New Workflow
+# TensorRT-LLM Checkpoint

 ## Overview

-The first versions of TensorRT-LLM were developed with a very aggressive timeline.
-For those versions emphasis was not put on defining a unified workflow.
-Now that TensorRT-LLM has reached some level of feature richness, the development team has decided to put more efforts into unifying the APIs and workflow of TensorRT-LLM.
-This document summarises the new workflow adopted by TensorRT-LLM at its core.
+The earlier versions (pre-0.8 version) of TensorRT-LLM were developed with a very aggressive timeline.
+For those versions, emphasis was not put on defining a unified workflow.
+Now that TensorRT-LLM has reached some level of feature richness, the development team has decided to put more effort into unifying the APIs and workflow of TensorRT-LLM.
+This file documents the workflow around TensorRT-LLM checkpoint and the set of CLI tools to generate checkpoint, build engines, and evaluate engines.

-There are 3 steps in the new workflow:
+There are three steps in the workflow:

-1. Convert weights from different source frameworks into TensorRT-LLM checkpoint
+1. Convert weights from different source frameworks into TensorRT-LLM checkpoint.
-2. Build the TensorRT-LLM checkpoint into TensorRT engine(s) with a unified build command
+2. Build the TensorRT-LLM checkpoint into TensorRT engines with a unified build command.
-3. Load the engine(s) to TensorRT-LLM model runner and make evaluation with different evaluation tasks
+3. Load the engines to TensorRT-LLM model runner and evaluate with different evaluation tasks.

 ```
 NeMo -------------